solana-foundation/solana-improvement-documents/proposals/simd-0170-builtin-instruction-cost-and-budget.md

 Users who previously relied on including builtin instructions, instead of explicitly setting compute-unit limits, to allocate budget for their transactions may experience an increase in transaction failures.
-To avoid this, users are encouraged to use set_compute_unit_limits to explicitly request the necessary budget for their transactions.
+To avoid this, users are encouraged to use set_compute_unit_limit to explicitly request the necessary budget for their transactions.

 ## Security Considerations